sashajenner/f5p/README.md

 2. Edit the global constants in [front/config.php](https://github.com/sashajenner/realf5p/blob/master/front/config.php) to suit your setup.

-3. Similarly edit the constant `MAIN_DIR` in [webf5pd.c](https://github.com/sashajenner/realf5p/blob/master/webf5pd.c) to point to the absolute path to your *realf5p* repository, and re-compile:
+3. Similarly, edit the constant `MAIN_DIR` in [webf5pd.c](https://github.com/sashajenner/realf5p/blob/master/webf5pd.c) to point to the absolute path to your *realf5p* repository, and re-compile:

 ```sh
 make